Lobelia: sowing, planting, growing and care

 - Soil type All, well-drained

-- Hardiness -7°C to -25°C depending on variety
+- Hardiness -7°C-25°C depending on varieties

 Genus Lobelia of family Campanulaceae includes 370 annual, perennial or shrubby species.
-Also called cardinal flower, Lobelia grows in tropical and temperate regions worldwide, mainly in Americas.
+Also called Cardinal flower, Lobelia grows in tropical and temperate regions worldwide, mainly in Americas.

 Lobelia cardinalis – botanical illustration.